 The meeting can be with everyone at once.
 It can be informal.

-In the meeting, you must talk through your proposal and give your expectations on timeframes.
-You must:
+In the meeting, you should talk through your proposal and give your expectations on timeframes.
+You should:

 You’ll have the correct time set aside and will signal to your team that you mean what you say about timeframes.
 Download our task list to help you keep track.